morganbarber/psti.io/README.md

-# 🔒 SecurePaste - Enterprise Pastebin for Security Professionals
+# 🔒 psti.io - Enterprise Pastebin for Security Professionals

 A production-ready, security-focused pastebin application built with modern technologies and enterprise-level security features.